Skip to main content

 Military Caregiver Finds Hope Through Wounded Warrior Project’s Independence Program and WWP Partner Organizations

-“I was still in shock, I didn’t know where to look for help,” Shannon said.
+“I was still in shock.
+I didn’t know where to look for help,” Shannon said.
 “I was focused on him and didn’t know yet how much help I would need.”

 In Hawaii, his friends built an outdoor shower for Sua and adapted doorways to his wheelchair’s width.
-Sua's parents and siblings helped him do additional therapy at home, but even with strong family support, things were still intense.
+Sua's parents and siblings helped him with additional therapy at home, but even with strong family support, things were still intense.

 Shannon remembers doing Sua’s catheter changes every four hours around the clock and getting up in the middle of the night with the youngest child.
 Without any respite, exhaustion and sleep deprivation eventually caught up with her.